 Hi...Barry Heller forwarded me your information, as well as the website.
 Please pass my best regards on to HH.
 I have so many fond memories of my summer there in 1966 and grew up in Indianapolis, not only with Barry, but with Dennis Silverstein (who sadly passed away a few years ago), Kenny Lorch, and others who went to Timberlane.
 Barry and I each have sons who are 12 years old and are thinking about sending them...one from California...one from Florida.
 I look forward to being listed on the site, never know who you might hear from.
 And nice job on the site, my partner & I build a lot o web sites and I'm impressed.
 Thanks for making my day!

 Barry Heller ('66-'67) has been added to TimberBase.
 He writes:

 Wonderful memories visiting the terrific website!
 My name is Barry Heller and I was a camper in 1966 and 1967.
 At the time I lived in Indianapolis, IN, now I live in Los Angeles, CA and I am an Emergency Physician.
 I'm going to talk to my 12 year old son tonight..he needs a good dose of the midwest summers and people.
 Thank you Harold for all the wonderful things you taught and gave us over the years.

 Courtesy of Jeff Mossler, a few more pics have been added to JP & Billie's Wedding Page.

 Just a reminder that pictures from Joey Pierce's wedding festivities can be found here.

-MATERIALS AND INPUT TO: firstname.lastname@example.org
+SEND ALL MATERIALS AND INPUT TO: firstname.lastname@example.org

 RETURN TO INDEX